Fruit - Certified Organic

 lovely sweet juicy fruit.

-Watermelon - Round Seedless well nearly
+Watermelon - Seedless

 “An apple a day keeps the doctor away”- We have all heard this since we were children, but as we grow older we realise that it actually makes a lot of sense.
 Not just apples, but all kinds of fruit have some health benefits or the other.
 Fruits have been known to man, for centuries, as one of the best sources of vitamins and minerals.
 They are essentially God’s packaging of multi-vitamins and minerals.

 Apples are rich in Flavonoids, Catechin, Chlorgenic acid, and Querecetin, all of which are antioxidants and help in preserving the heart.
 Bananas are rich in vitamin C and B6, manganese and potassium and are a natural antacid.
 Cranberries are rich in vitamin C, Vitamin K and Manganese and have anti-viral and anti-bacterial properties.
 Each fruit has its own set of health benefits, which makes them an essential part of the human diet.